Regular Expressions

 for the pattern cat

-in the string Scatter!
+in the string cards scatter!

 .
-Here’s how a computer matches
+Here’s how the computer matches a literal pattern like cat

 :